bg-write/chatGPT-cheatsheet/README.md

 [Return to top](#top)

+OpenAI's documentation is very detailed and easy to navigate.
+This section is a breakdown of ChatGPT's overall documentation (sections "Get started," "Guides," and "Chat Plugins") with related links.

 ---

 ### API Documentation & Quick Links

-OpenAI's documentation is very detailed and easy to navigate.
-Below is a breakdown of ChatGPT's overall documentation (sections "Get started," "Guides," and "Chat Plugins") with related links.
  When in doubt, you can always go straight to the source and explore from there: <https://platform.openai.com/>

-For the scope of this guide, it's best to start with:
+For the scope of this guide, it's best to start with these documentation sections:

 1. [Introduction](https://platform.openai.com/docs/introduction)
 2. [Quickstart](https://platform.openai.com/docs/quickstart)